Cr4psy/ImageProcessing-SVM/README.md

      Setters :
      - setPercentage : Set the percentage of training data that is used to train the classifier
      - setNbBins : Set the number of bins for the histogram.
+     - setRootPath : Set the root path for the dataset

 ################################################